 - Heart palpitation, dizziness and lightheadedness if overused.

 - Unwanted changes in facial skin, including acne in rare instances.

 - Facial flushing.

 Moreover, if you stop using the Rogaine on your beard, the new hair will slowly fall out and not regrow.

-Numerous Online Testimonials Regarding Minoxidil and Thicker Denser Beard Growth
+Online Testimonials on Minoxidil and Thicker Denser Facial Hair

 It should be noted that there are numerous very popular Youtube videos of men growing much thicker beards after using Minoxidil on their faces.
-However, I find some to be sketchy so did not select any favorites to embed on here for the time being.
-There are now also countless online forum testimonials with photos from men who have had success with this type of experiment, including on the Minoxidil and beard growth subreddit.
+However, I find some to be sketchy so did not select any favorites to embed on here for now.
+There are now also countless online forum testimonials with photos from men who have had success with this Rogaine beard growth experiment.
+Including on the Minoxidil and beard growth subreddit.